zachnguyen03/zachnguyen03/README.md

 # 💫 About Me:
-🔭 I’m currently working on Research Assistant at Seoul National University of Science and Technology<br>🌱 Current topics of interest: Computer Vision, Generative AI, Cloud Computing, Database Modelling<br>⚡
+🔭 I’m currently working as a Research Assistant at Seoul National University of Science and Technology<br>
+🌱 Current topics of interest: Generative AI, Image-to-Image Translation <br>
+⚡  Wanting to learn: Diffusion Models (DDPM), Cloud Computing, LLMs

 ## 🌐 Socials: